What Is a Real Estate Commission? 5 Myths Busted for First-Time Sellers

 5 commission myths to watch out for

-If you’re not familiar with the ins and outs of commission fees, you may have fallen trap to some pervasive myths about them.
+If you’re not familiar with the ins and outs of commission fees, you may have fallen into the trap of some pervasive myths about them.
 Our expert agent Christman sets the record straight.
 Here are some myths you can be assured are false:

 Myth 1: A discount commission agent will save you money in the long run